Tinram/Mira-Paint/README.md

 ## Build

-Using Flex compiler on Linux / Windows:
+Using the Flex compiler on Linux / Windows:

         ./mxmlc MiraPaint.as